elmahio/documentation/docs/logging-to-elmah-io-from-xamarin.md

 [TOC]

+!!! warning
-> The Xamarin integration for elmah.io is currently in prerelease.
+    The Xamarin integration for elmah.io is currently in prerelease.

 Integrating Xamarin with elmah.io is done by installing the `Elmah.Io.Xamarin` NuGet package: